 Each support coordination service contact is to be briefly defined (i.e., telephone call, face-to-face visit) with a narrative in the form of a progress note.
-This documentation should support justification of critical support coordination elements for prior authorization of service in the Case Management Information System (CMIS).
+This documentation should support justification of critical support coordination elements for prior authorization of service in the data management contractor's system.